RishabhDev42/workforceResearcher/HOW_TO_USE.md

 ### 8. View the Dashboard

-- Move the generated CSV files into the `text-sentiment-dashboard/data` folder.
+- Move the generated CSV files into the `dashboard/data` folder.
-- In the Command Prompt, navigate to the `text-sentiment-dashboard` folder.
+- In the Command Prompt, navigate to the `dashboard` folder.
 - Run:
   ```
   streamlit run Home.py